 How to Avoid Mosquito Bites and Take the Bite Out of Being Bitten

-Even though the fall season is right around the corner, it will continue to feel like summer in South Florida with very warm temperatures, extremely high humidity, and rain almost every day.
+Even though the fall season is right around the corner, it will continue to feel like summer in Florida with very warm temperatures, extremely high humidity, and rain almost every day.
 These weather conditions make our beautiful tropical paradise into the ideal breeding ground for swarms of mosquitoes.
 And with so many different activities, holidays, and gatherings leading both residents and visitors to spend a lot of time outdoors this time of year, the sharp rise in mosquitoes means a higher risk of mosquito bites.

 Unfortunately, mosquito bites are no longer a small, harmless annoyance.
 They could actually endanger your life since being bitten by certain mosquitoes can transmit life-threatening viruses like the Zika, West Nile, dengue, and Chikungunya virus.
-Public health officials are reminding South Florida residents and visitors to protect themselves from mosquitos and to immediately seek professional mosquito bite treatment if needed.
+Public health officials are reminding Florida residents and visitors to protect themselves from mosquitoes and to immediately seek professional mosquito bite treatment if needed.
 While these diseases are very dangerous, you don’t have to be a victim.
 There is currently no vaccine for humans for these serious mosquito-borne viruses, so you simply need to take a few smart precautions to avoid mosquito exposure and know where to go in case you get bitten.

 Following are eight simple steps to help you avoid mosquito bites.
 But in case you’re accidentally bitten, you don’t need to suffer the long waits and high costs of visiting the emergency room or your primary care physician for mosquito bite treatment.
 Instead, you can receive a convenient and affordable blood test for mosquito-borne illness at urgent care center locations near you.